ryanchao2012/okbot/README.md

     ./manage.py okbot_crawl <tag>

-After issuing a crawl task, a job log is generated; when the task is finished, a crawl summary is recorded and can be viewed in admin, ex:
+After issuing a crawl task, a job log is generated; when the task is finished, a statistic summary is recorded and can be viewed in admin, ex:

     "name": "Gossiping",
     "item_num": "3227",